mohemiv/TCLtools/README.md

 cisco# tclsh
 ```

-Good practice is setting limit to the minimum size of free memory:
+A good practice is to set the minimum size of free memory:

 ```
 cisco# configure terminal